delatech/moo-php/README.md

 businesscard pack with some stuff in it.

 The important bits to start with are a Client and a MooApi.
-The Client provides a simple interface for making requests to Moo.
+The Client provides a simple interface for making requests to MOO.
 The MooApi interface actually provides the, errr, MooApi methods.
-It uses the Client to communicate with Moo.
+It uses the Client to communicate with MOO.

 The implementations currently provided are \MooPhp\Client\OAuthSigningClient, and \MooPhp\Api.